samlafell/devrel-pdf-rag-chatbot/chatbot/README.md

 The interface will appear in the terminal window.

-If you're prefer to run the web interface, use this command:
+If you'd prefer to run the web interface, use this command:

 ```bash
 streamlit run chatbot-with-ui.py